shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/advanced_config.md

 ## Using the command line to create a default configuration

-From inside any project configuration the tank command lets you run administrative commands and apps from a command shell.
-The tank command lets you run administrative commands and apps from a command shell.
-Each new project you create gets its own Core API with a tank command.
+From inside any project configuration the `tank` command lets you run administrative commands and apps from a command shell.
+Each new project you create gets its own Core API with a dedicated `tank` command.
 The `tank set_up` command will run a script that creates a default configuration and don’t worry if you follow the guide carefully you won’t blow anything up.

+**NEED TO KNOW WHERE THIS COMMAND IS USED...** This doesn't tell you how to run the tank setup_project, just about what the command does.
+Where is this command run? https://support.shotgunsoftware.com/hc/en-us/articles/219033178-Administering-Toolkit#setup_project

-If you’re not currently logged into your project in Desktop when using the tank command, you will be prompted to login.
-To see all available commands for a project navigate to a project configuration and execute the tank command:
+If you’re not currently logged into your project in Desktop when using the `tank` command, you will be prompted to login.
+To see all available commands for a project navigate to a project configuration and execute the `tank` command:

 $ `cd  ../configs/your_project_name`